Wednesday, June 23, 2021

 "1 Cor.
 6:11 – Paul says they were washed, sanctified, and justified in the name of the Lord Jesus, in reference to baptism.
 The “washing” of baptism gives birth to sanctification and justification, which proves baptism is not just symbolic."

 The Apostle Paul in 1 Corinthians 6:11 does not refer to the ritual act of baptism, but to the regenerating work of the Holy Spirit.
 Ephesians 5:26 is another text that uses visually descriptive and figurative language regarding washing.
-Following is an excerpt from the Wycliffe Bible Commentary that provides further insight as to the meaning of being washed, sanctified, and justified:

 If Paul believed in baptismal regeneration, then it would have been illogical for him to have spoken the way he had at the beginning of his letter (1 Corinthians 1:14-17).
 He clearly separated the events of baptism and justification and did not believe doing such diminished the importance of that ritual.
 One author expounds on this text as follows: